musketeerchess/PieceValueCalculation/README.md

 Md4 = 3
 ```
 Md1 refers to number of moves the queen can move from square E4 at distance 1.
 See figure 1 with squares that are marked by `1`, there are 8 of them.
 Md2, Md3 and Md4 are typical to Md1 but at different distances from square E4.

-Each criteria will be multiplied by a factor to get its value contribution.
-See Table 1 for mobility factors.

 #### Formula 1
 `value = criteria x factor`